 The notary is a professional within the Spanish law system and his/ her main function is to certify Spanish documents ensuring that private agreements fulfil certain legal criteria.
 The Spanish notary is involved in legalising agreements and contracts and uses a stamp and signature to endorse them.

-The main difference between a Lawyer and a Notary is that the Lawyer deals with private documents such as contracts and might represent a client, for example in a law-suit.
+The main difference between a Lawyer and a Notary in Spain is that the Lawyer deals with private documents such as contracts and might represent a client, for example in a law-suit.
 A notary, on the other hand, brings a document into the public domain.

 The role of the notary includes: